-- All mail boxes will be permanently placed in the ground and comply with all applicable laws and ordinaces. - All mail boxes in the Parks section to match and comply with figure 1. - All mail boxes in the Terrace and Grove section must match style of home. - Mail boxes in the Terrace and Grove will be submitted to Town Architect for approval. - Specified mail box and post can be found at www.architecturalmailboxes.com
+- All mail boxes will be permanently placed in the ground and comply with all applicable laws and - All mail boxes in the Parks section to be similar to Figure 1. - All mail boxes in the Terrace and Grove section must match style of home. - Mail boxes in the Terrace and Grove will be submitted to Town Architect for approval. - Addresses shall be permantly affixed to the mailbox without the use of adhesive vinyl numbering - All mailboxes are subject to Town Architect review and approval.
+Submit mailbox manufacturer and model number at time of landscape review.